 Wisdom teeth are the only teeth not formed in the womb.
 While most people have four wisdom teeth, having more (supernumerary teeth) or less (hypodontia) is possible.

 Nine out of ten people have at least one impacted wisdom tooth.
 When there isn’t enough room for a tooth to enter the mouth fully, it is called “impacted.”
-If left in the mouth, it may damage neighboring teeth, or become decayed due to the difficulty in reaching and cleaning that area of the mouth and gums.
+If left in the mouth, it may damage neighboring teeth or become decayed due to difficulty reaching and cleaning that area of the mouth and gums.

 The most common consequence of impacted wisdom teeth is gum (periodontal) disease.

-If wisdom teeth need to be removed, it is best to remove them at a younger age rather than waiting until periodontal disease becomes a problem.
-The removal of your wisdom teeth is a decision that should be made by you and your dentist.
+If wisdom teeth need to be removed, it is best to remove them at a younger age rather than waiting until the periodontal disease becomes a problem.
+Removing your wisdom teeth is a decision you and your dentist should make.

-At StarWhite Dental, we specialize in the treatment and removal of wisdom teeth.
+At StarWhite Dental, we specialize in treating and removing wisdom teeth.
 Call us for a consultation at (951) 698-4426.
-We can determine the presence of your or your child’s wisdom teeth, and discuss your treatment options.
+We can determine the presence of your or your child’s wisdom teeth and discuss your treatment options.